-Senior students selecting Clinical Education Track - Option 2, will be required to self-select 4 additional Clinical Flex day (9°) prior to or during MRT 267/Clinical Education IV, and 1 additional Clinical Flex days (9°) prior to or during MRT 270/Clinical Education V.
+Senior students selecting Clinical Education Track - Option 2, will be required to self-select 4 additional clinical flex days (9°) prior to or during MRT 267/Clinical Education IV, and 1 additional clinical flex day (9°) prior to or during MRT 270/Clinical Education V.

-The clinical hours must be pre-scheduled by the student prior to the Flex Day using sign-up sheets located outside the Clinical Coordinator's Office.
-On the weekly time card, students must indicate the clinical site/rotation and the Flex Day number (ie. Flex Day #1, etc.).
+The clinical hours must be pre-scheduled by the student prior to the flex day using sign-up sheets located outside the Clinical Coordinator's Office.
+Students must send the Clinical Coordinator an email through Trajecsys indicating the clinical site/rotation and the flex day number (ie. Flex Day #1, etc.).
 All clinical education days during the fall semester will be 9° days.
+Clinical flex days cannot be scheduled at the Imaging Center of Maine on weekends.

 Students unable to attend scheduled Flex days must call in to the Clinical Coordinators Office (973-8153), and notify the clinical site you were scheduled to attend.
-Failure to do so will result in deduction of ethical points.
+Failure to do so will result in deduction of professionalism points.